Skip to main content

 • Clone spark handlers, update imports and category constants

-• Develop new prompts and replace with inquiry-as-story specific content
+• Develop new prompts with inquiry-as-story specific content

 • Update API endpoints in handler file names